ogc1231/sound-burger/TESTING.md

 ## Lighthouse Audit

 The deployed project was tested using the Lighthouse Audit tool to check for any major issues.
+The homepage has a slight performane dip on mobile which could solved by using smaller image file for the hero section.

 | Page | Size | Screenshot | Notes |
 | --- | --- | --- | --- |